Vehicle horn: Motor vehicles

 Modern car horns are usually electric, driven by a flat circular steel diaphragm that has an electromagnet acting on it in one direction and a spring pulling in the opposite direction.
 The diaphragm is attached to contact points that repeatedly interrupt the current to that electromagnet causing the diaphragm to spring back the other way, which completes the circuit again.
 This arrangement opens and closes the circuit hundreds of times per second, which creates a loud noise like a buzzer or electric bell, which sound enters a horn to be amplified.

-A traditional style automobile horn includes an expansion chamber cast into its body, once spiral shaped, to better match the acoustical impedance of the diaphragm with open air, and thus more effectively transfer the sound energy.
+A traditional style automobile horn includes an expansion chamber cast into its body (formerly spiral shaped) to better match the impedance of the diaphragm with open air and thus more effectively transfer the sound energy.
 Sound levels of typical car horns are approximately 107–109 decibels, and they typically draw 5–6 amperes of current.

-Horns can be used singly, but are often arranged in pairs to produce an interval consisting of two notes, sounded together; although this doubles the sound volume, the use of two differing frequencies is more perceptible to the human ear than two horns of the same frequency, particularly in an environment with a high ambient noise level.
+Horns can be used singly but are often arranged in pairs to produce an interval consisting of two notes sounded together; although this doubles the sound volume, the use of two differing frequencies is more perceptible to the human ear than two horns of the same frequency, particularly in an environment with a high ambient noise level.
 Typical frequencies of a pair of horns of this design are 500 Hz and 405–420 Hz (approximately B_{4} and G♯_{4}, minor third).

-Most cars, motorcycles, and motor scooters have for some time used a cheaper and smaller alternative design, which, despite retaining the name "horn," abandons the actual horn ducting and instead relies on a larger flat diaphragm to reach the required sound level.
-Sound levels of such horns are approximately 109–112 decibels, and they typically draw 2.5–5 amperes of current.
-Again, these horns can be either single, or arranged in pairs; typical frequencies for a pair are 420–440 Hz and 340–370 Hz (approximately G♯_{4}–A_{4} and F_{4}–F♯_{4}) for this design.